John Adams (miniseries)

-John Adams is a 2008 American television miniseries chronicling most of U.S. President John Adams's political life and his role in the founding of the United States.
-The miniseries was directed by Tom Hooper and starred Paul Giamatti in the title role.
-Kirk Ellis wrote the screenplay based on the 2001 book John Adams by David McCullough.
-The biopic of Adams and the story of the first 50 years of the United States was broadcast in seven parts by HBO between March 16 and April 20, 2008.
-John Adams received widespread critical acclaim and many prestigious awards.
-The show won four Golden Globe awards and 13 Emmy awards, more than any other miniseries in history.
+John Adams is a 2008 American television miniseries chronicling the political and family life of U.S. Founding Father and president John Adams, detailing his many roles in the founding of the United States.
+The miniseries is directed by Tom Hooper and stars Paul Giamatti in the title role.
+Kirk Ellis wrote the screenplay based on the 2001 biography John Adams by David McCullough.

+The biopic of Adams and the story of the first 50 years of the United States was broadcast in seven parts by HBO between March 16 and April 27, 2008.
+John Adams received generally positive reviews and many prestigious awards.
+The show won four Golden Globe awards and thirteen Emmy awards, more than any other miniseries in history.

 Plot summary

 Part I: Join or Die (1770–1774)

-Episode 1 opens in Boston 1770 on the cold winter night of the Boston Massacre.
-It portrays John Adams arriving at the scene following the gunshots from British soldiers firing upon a mob of Boston citizens.
-Adams, a respected lawyer in his mid-30s known for his dedication to the law and justice, is sought as defense counsel for the accused Redcoats.
-Their commander, Captain Thomas Preston, asks him to defend them in court.
+In 1770 John Adams is a respected lawyer in his mid-30s known for his dedication to the law and justice.
+Adams is sought as a defense counsel for the soldiers involved in the Boston Massacre by their commander, Captain Thomas Preston.
 Reluctant at first, he agrees despite knowing this will antagonize his neighbors and friends.

-Adams is depicted to have taken the case because he believed everyone deserves a fair trial and he wanted to uphold the standard of justice.
-Adams' cousin Samuel Adams is one of the main colonists opposed to the actions of the British government.
-He is one of the executive members of the Sons of Liberty, an anti-British group of agitators.
-Adams is depicted as a studious man doing his best to defend his clients.
-The show also illustrates Adams' appreciation and respect for his wife, Abigail.
-In one scene, Adams is shown having his wife proofread his summation as he takes her suggestions.
-After many sessions in court, the jury returns a verdict of not guilty of murder for each defendant.
-Additionally, the episode illustrates the growing tension over the Coercive Acts ("Intolerable Acts"), and Adams' election to the First Continental Congress.
+Adams clashes with his cousin Samuel Adams over his decision to take the case.
+Samuel is one of the executive members of the Sons of Liberty, an organization dedicated to getting the colonies proper representation in the Parliament of Great Britain.
+After many sessions in court, the jury returns a verdict of not guilty of murder for each defendant, thanks to Adams' arguments.